Euler#

 order – the new order

-- to_matrix() Matrix #
+- to_matrix() Matrix#

 Converts a

-into a transformation matrix expressing the extrinsic composition of rotations described by the Euler angles.The rotations are applied over the reference frame axes in the order associated with the
+Eulerinto a transformation matrix expressing the extrinsic composition of rotations described by the Euler angles.The rotations are applied over the reference frame axes in the order associated with the

-:- the first rotation moves the body around the X axis with
+Euler; for instance, if the order used to initializeeisXYZ:- the first rotation moves the body around the X axis with

 an angle φ